QuentinRa/blog.quentinra.dev/tools/jetbrains/index.md

 ## What you can expect (or not) from their IDEs

-* Import size/ram consumption
+* Important size/ram consumption

-There are many IDE so that's a lot of space
-(3 of them size around 10Go, around 700Mo per download) and the RAM consumption is somewhat important (sometimes could take 1Go~2Go).
+You may install many IDEs, 3 of them are taking around 10Gb and around 700Mb per download.
+The RAM consumption is somewhat important (sometimes could take 1Go~2Go).
 If you do not have a good computer, you may use **Projector**, which allow you to use a remote IDE